blainefreestone/mlb_data_analysis/README.md

 1988|phelpke01|Phelps|Ken|34.0|190.0|0.284211|0.244003
 2004|kotsama01|Kotsay|Mark|29.0|606.0|0.313531|0.282828

-This is the data which we will use to fit the predictive model.
+This is the data that we will use to fit the predictive model.

 As can be seen, this method creates new columns such as `careerAVG` and `age` based on other data in the tables.
 This is called **feature engineering**; it is key to getting more accurate predictions.
-By engineering these features we are giving the predictive model more information to make decisions based off of.
+By engineering these features, we are giving the predictive model more information to make decisions based off of.

-The following code seperates the data into the **Prediction Target** `y` and the **Features** `X`.
+The following code separates the data into the **Prediction Target** `y` and the **Features** `X`.
 The **features** are the columns that the predictive model will use to predict the **target**.
 ```python
 # Create x and y sets
 batting_data = BattingData()